JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    ```

    As you can see, npm dependencies can be added to a Kotlin/JS project by using the `npm()` function in the `dependencies`
    block of the build file.
 The Gradle plugin then takes care of downloading and installing these dependencies for you.
-To
-do so, it uses its own bundled installation of the [`yarn`](https://yarnpkg.com/) package manager.
+   To do so, it uses its own bundled installation of the [`yarn`](https://yarnpkg.com/) package manager.

-2. To use the JavaScript package from inside the React application, it's necessary to tell the Kotlin compiler what to expect.
+2. To use the JavaScript package from inside the React application, it's necessary to tell the Kotlin compiler what to
-   For this, provide it with [external declarations](js-interop.md).
+   expect by providing it with [external declarations](js-interop.md).

    Create a new `ReactYouTube.kt` file and add the following content: